-Discussion in 'AV Amplifiers & Receivers' started by aandpwoodley, Oct 29, 2010.
+Discussion in 'Integrated Amplifiers & Receivers' started by aandpwoodley, Oct 29, 2010.

 makes no odds goes straight into standby mode which is very wierd really!!!